olywoolsey/Notes/Operating Systems/Process Synchronisation.md

 2. **Progress**: If one process asks to execute it's critical section, only processes not in their remainder section can participate
 3. **Bounded Waiting**: There should be a limit on a number times other processes can enter their *critical sections,* when some other process is waiting.
 Avoid the problem of [process starvation](Scheduling.md)
 ### Solving
-- **Single Core:** disable interrupts during execution of critical code
+- **Single Core:** disable [interrupts](Interrupts.md) during execution of critical code
-	- Will not solve for multi-processor systems
+	- Will not solve for multi-[processor systems](Processor%20Systems.md) as will have to stop all cores from processing and will be very in efficient
 #### Kernel
 - **Preemptive Kernels:**
 	- Allows processes to be interrupted while in kernel mode